 - Applications will be reviewed by the Territory Manager, the Regional Manager, Moose International staff, and the Supreme Council.
 Applications may be denied at any time during this process based on the request of the field staff or fraternal history of the Lodge.

 - Make sure your Territory Manager or Regional Manager thoroughly understands the projects for which you are requesting funds and how completion of the projects will enhance the lodge.
+The Field Staff will be making the first recommendations for grant awards.

 - All proceeds granted by the Supreme Council will be forwarded directly to the vendor.
 The lodge must approve the work that was done and forward the invoice to Moose International.
 Moose International will also pay deposits on projects when requests for payment are submitted with a proper proposal/quote.